• deploy

 :color:mode

-variable) allows you to set a custom path for the configuration file (defaults to ./deploy.conf
+• -c, --config <file> (or the $DEPLOY_CONFIG variable) allows you to set a custom path for the configuration file (defaults to ./deploy.conf).

 v:version